chiselverify/chiselverify/README.md

 assert(myPacket.randomize)
 ```

-Other usage examples can be found in `src/test/scala/backends/jacopsrc/test/scala/verifyTests/crv/backends/jacop/`
+Other usage examples can be found in our [backend tests](src/test/scala/verifyTests/crv/backends/jacop).

 ## Example Use Cases